galakin/VCounter/README.md

 Feel free to clone this project and write some criticism about how unpleasent my code is.

 Now the only impemented features are:
-- a simple life counter for 1v1 games with a temporary counter for the next change on life
+- simple life counter for 1v1 games with a temporary counter for the next change on life
-- a poison counter
+- poison counter
+- commander damage counter
+- local db with latest played games

 The working progress features are:
 - personaloized middle screen menu
-- local db with latest game
+- chronological ordered old games
-- commander damage counter
+- experience and energy counter

 ## Getting Started